runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 ### Exercise

 Pass a program containing no functions to `krun`.
+You can use a term of sort `Exp` from `LESSON-11-D`.
 Observe the output and try to understand why you get the output you do.
 Then write two rules that rewrite that program to another.
 Run `krun --search` on that program and observe both results.
 Then add a third rule that rewrites one of those results again.
 Test that that rule applies as well.

 ## Using top-level rules to evaluate expressions